 Doctor of Philosophy candidate

-How resilient and effective are integrated conservation and development projects when there are global disruptions?
+How do Pacific Islands people respond and adapt to global disruptions?
 That’s the interesting topic Roxane (Roxy) de Waegh is exploring for her PhD in tourism.

-Roxy’s PhD research is being supervised by Professor Mark Orams and Professor Michael Lueck.
+Roxy’s PhD research is being supervised by Professor Mark Orams, Professor Michael Lueck and Dr Rerekura Teaurere.

 The right fit

-Her PhD was the natural next step in her academic career, says Roxy who came to AUT as an international student from Belgium and expects to complete her doctoral degree in 2023.
+Her PhD was the natural next step in her academic career, says Roxy who came to AUT as an international student from Belgium and is currently in the final writing stage of her PhD, with plans to present her findings in the Cook Islands and Tonga later this year.

 “Given the increasing dependence on tourism for many islands in the South Pacific, alongside the increasing threats of climate change and environmental degradation associated with the development of tourism-related infrastructure, I consider this degree to be the perfect fit that will enable me to develop a deeper understanding of the dichotomy found within integrated conservation and development projects.”